 ChatGPT: interesting use cases

 Want to know more about the possibilities ChatGPT offers?
-Keep reading for some inspiration and cool things you can do by just typing a simple prompt.
+Keep reading for some inspiration and cool things you can do by just typing simple ChatGPT prompts for content creation.

 Writing and checking your CV

 Job search might be a tedious process whether you are looking for an internship fresh after college or want a leadership position.
 ChatGPT comes to the rescue for everyone.
 You can build a CV from a simple prompt, optimize an existing resume for a particular position or company, and create several templates to test out/on.

 This is so detailed it’s almost scary.
 But checking your CV with ChatGPT is a good idea, since recruiters actively use AI in their work to segment and go through the resumes they receive.
 No one knows how to win AI’s attention better than AI, so don’t miss out on the opportunity.

 At this point, the fact that ChatGPT can write an essay for you is kind of old news.
 However, if you prefer to be a more conscientious student, you can ask the tool to grade your ready essay.
 ChatGPT can comment on your work and point out all of your mistakes along with areas for improvement.
 Basically, this is like Grammarly on steroids.

 I’ve uploaded my old college essay about AI to ChatGPT.
 This feedback (which is pretty fair) took less than 30 seconds to appear.

 As many as 1 in 5 internet users have already given a coding task to ChatGPT.